lamhieu-vk/ciser/readme.md

 ciser like a version update forked from tachyons with some new function classname css. like tachyons, ciser help quickly build and design new UI without writing css.

-forked from tachyons and updated by [Lam Hieu (@lamhieu-vk)](https://lamhi.eu/). in ciser, I updated many classname fn to make the design work easier than ever, the size of the attributes is added in a reasonable proportion, carefully calculated. full support all responsive queries (since version 2.0.0).
+forked from tachyons and updated by [Lam Hieu (@lamhieu-vk)](https://fb.com/lamhieu.me). in ciser, I updated many classname fn to make the design work easier than ever, the size of the attributes is added in a reasonable proportion, carefully calculated. full support all responsive queries (since version 2.0.0).

 most of the properties of the tachyons are retained, so switching from tachyons to ciser will not affect the current interface.

-visit my profile at, style by ciser: `https://lamhi.eu/`
+updating ciser properties example, thanks for used.

 ## principles